fishbrain/job-assignment-android-engineer/README.md

 The solution needs to contain tests and the design/structure of the application code should be production ready.

-Feel free to use the API level that you feel more confortable and any library that helps.
+Feel free to use the API level that you feel more comfortable with and any library that helps.

 The application has to be runnable and working without major issues.

 Include a readme file explaining potential challenges you faced and issues you met during the assignment.

-Ask any questions related to the implementation by sending an email to dimitris@fishbrain.com or niklas@fishbrain.com, but Stackoverflow and Google are your first stops for any obvious questions.
+Ask any questions related to the implementation by sending an email to dimitris@fishbrain.com or niklas@fishbrain.com, but Stack Overflow and Google are your first stops for any obvious questions.

 **What is this?**